opendott-smartcities/working-open/README.md

-# Waste Prevention
+# Working Open

 Hi!
 I am Felipe Schmidt Fonseca, a Marie Curie Early Stage Researcher and PhD Candidate at [Northumbria University](https://www.northumbria.ac.uk/).
 [My research](https://is.efeefe.me/opendott) about waste prevention in smart cities is part of the [OpenDoTT project](https://opendott.org) and I'm moving to Berlin with another four colleagues to spend a period in the [Mozilla Foundation](https://foundation.mozilla.org/).

 In the first year of research we were based in Dundee, Scotland, and worked on a design research approach to understand our different topics of investigation - all of them exploring trust in the internet of things through open design.
 During the summer we created concept ideas based on our research studies.
 Mine are [here](https://is.efeefe.me/opendott).

-At the moment we are attending training in Internet Health and [open leadership](https://mozilla.github.io/open-leadership-training-series/).
-In the next phases we'll be incorporating ideas of Internet Health and prototyping some of those concepts.
+In October we attended training in Internet Health and [open leadership](https://mozilla.github.io/open-leadership-training-series/).
+In the next phases we'll be incorporating ideas of Internet Health and prototyping some of our concepts.

 ## This repository